 According to several reports, a rare error of Local Disk drive partitions has a red circle with an X in their icons.
 The cause of this error is still unknown, but it usually means that the file folder or disk or contents are not refreshing, updating, or syncing.
 Several methods help in troubleshooting this error.
 The main thing to note here is that it can occur on local disks, disks mapped on a network as well as files and folders.

-Red X on folders, files or Hard Drive in Windows 10
+Red X on folders, files or Hard Drive

 If you see the red X icon overlay then following these suggestions may help you.
 If it is happening for desktop icons, simply refreshing the desktop could help: